-Dr. Reid attended public school in Merlin, but after his family moved to Chatham in 1921 he attended the Central School in Chatham.
-After graduating high school at Chatham Collegiate Institute, he attended The University of Toronto Faculty of Medicine.
+Dr. William Reid initially attended public school in Merlin, but after his family moved to Chatham in 1921 he attended the Central School in Chatham.
+After graduating high school from Chatham Collegiate Institute, he attended The University of Toronto Faculty of Medicine.
 He graduated M.D. in 1938 and interned for 1 1/2 years at St. Michael’s Hospital in Toronto.

 After their marriage, Dr. and Mrs. Reid resided at 312 Lonsdale Road in Toronto.